Grandparents' Rights in Pennsylvania: Speak With a Montgomery County Family Law Lawyer

-Visitation and Custody Rights of Grandparents
+Visitation and Custody Rights of Grandparents in Montgomery County, PA

 Some of the most complicated laws in Pennsylvania determine custody and grandparents' rights.
 This becomes even more evident when relatives of the child are the ones seeking to remain in contact.
 Grandparents, in particular, risk losing contact with grandchildren while the parents work through their own custody and visitation issues.
 The good news is that Pennsylvania has laws that protect grandparents' rights to visit and, in certain cases, gain partial custody of their grandchildren.